-The Recording Academy New York Chapter hosted an illuminating, resource-rich discussion on where and how income is generated in today’s music business – here’s what you missed.
+The Recording Academy New York Chapter hosted an illuminating, resource-rich discussion on where and how income is generated in today’s music business – here’s what you missed about how to make music for a living.

 Making a living in the music industry has always been tough.
 In fact, leveraging creativity for profit has challenged artists for centuries.
 But today’s music professional faces not only the need to create work that has value, but perhaps more the daunting task of identifying where and how to make a living off of music.